relaycorp/cloud-gateway/tf-modules/environment_workspace/README.md

 We're creating separate workspaces for each environment in order to:

-1. Be able to manipulate the Terraform state when things go 2020.
+1. Be able to manipulate the Terraform state when things go awry.
 1. Make it easier to review Terraform plans.
 1. Speed up operations such as planning.